 Corneal Degenerations and Dystrophies

-Degenerations and dystrophies: Learn their telltale signs and symptoms and how to
+Degenerations and dystrophies: Learn their telltale signs and symptoms and how to diagnose and treat them.

 BY LOUISE SCLAFANI, OD, FAAO

 Whatever your practice mode, you will likely encounter patients who have corneal dystrophies and degenerations.
 Primary care practitioners may be the first to diagnose a sight-threatening condition and to minimize or prevent vision loss with the help of appropriate intervention or procedures.
 Contact lenses may defer surgical intervention or help rehabilitate vision following surgery.

 To identify various corneal conditions, you must be comfortable with differentiating normal corneas from abnormal corneas.
 It is essential to understand the various layers of the cornea and to keenly observe patients.
 This article will help you distinguish between corneal degenerations and dystrophies, overview corneal anatomy, describe specific corneal conditions and discuss the use of bandage contact lenses (BCLs) and lubrication techniques.